 This unit is designed for either right or left side exit of condensate piping in downflow applications.
-Refer to Figure 47 for condensate trap locations.
+Refer to Figure 43 for condensate trap locations.

-NOTE: If necessary the condensate trap may be installed up to 5 feet away using PVC pipe from the furnace.
+NOTE: If necessary the condensate trap may be installed up to 5" away using PVC pipe from the furnace.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.

 - 1. Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - 2.
-Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (Figure 47) from the cold end header box at the appropriate location on the side of the unit.
+Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (Figure 43) from the cold end header box at the appropriate location on the side of the unit.
 Install provided 3/4 NPT street elbow fitting into cold end header box.
 Use Teflon tape or appropriate pipe dope. - 3.
 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See Figure 51. - 4.
+See Figure 48. - 4.
 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in Figure 52.
+Glue the provided drain trap as shown in Figure 48.
 Route the condensate line to an open drain.
-Condensate line must maintain a 1/4" downward slope from the furnace to the drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.